JovialKnoll/monsters/README.md

 # Monsters and Stuff

-Requires Python 2.7 and Pygame.
+Requires Python 3.6 and Pygame.
-Might work with Python 3.x, haven't moved it over to that officially yet.
+Might work with other Python 3.